15 Waterloo Sparkling Water Flavors, Ranked Worst To Best

 Black Cherry was one of the last flavors I tested, and after remembering how little cherry I picked up on my palate with Cherry Limeade (the last-place contender, lest you've forgotten), I suspected this can might disappoint.
 I don't know what it is about cherry beverages, but, with the exception of Cherry Diet Coke, I'm usually left thinking, "More cherry, please."
 The same thing happened when I tasted and ranked Olipop flavors and found the Cherry Cola lacking.

 Not this time.
 What I was left thinking was, "More sips, please."
 If you feel like me about cherry bevs, this stands a high chance of being an unsweetened sparkling water you'll love.
-The black cherry flavor is full-on, and it's one of those Waterloos that tricks your taste buds into thinking there must be a little sugar in there.
+The black cherry flavor is full-on, and it's one of those Waterloo sparkling waters that tricks your taste buds into thinking there must be a little sugar in there.
 It was comparable in enjoyment to Tropical Fruit and Blackberry Lemonade, but it bested them for being a bold voice in the generally timid cherry-soda crowd.
+The top two flavors beat it out by a small margin because of their fruit combination uniqueness.

 2. Banana Berry Bliss

-Banana Berry Bliss is the third February 2026 release from Waterloo and, in the opinion of my palate, the best of the trio.
-It either says something about my emotional relationship with flavor or Waterloo's ability to harness the nostalgic power of Juices Past, but this one reminded me, in the best way possible, of Tropicana Twister (back when it came in little glass bottles and was juice – not soda).
+Banana Berry Bliss is the third February 2026 release from Waterloo and the best of the trio.
+This one reminded me, in the best way possible, of Tropicana Twister (back when it came in little glass bottles and was juice – not soda).
 Think "intense."
 When I opened the can, the banana aroma was immediately there in the room with me.
 When I poured it into the cup, I knew this water would be special.

 1. Raspberry Nectarine

-Here it is: the reigning champion of all Waterloos.
+Here it is: The reigning champion of all Waterloo flavors.
 Despite the commendable efforts of its compatriots, Raspberry Nectarine could not be bested.
-Every general compliment I awarded the other flavors can be extended to this gem of a water, with one exception: It doesn't remind me of anything I drank in my childhood, and that, itself, is a compliment.
+Every general compliment I awarded the other flavors can be extended to this gem of a water, with one exception: It doesn't remind me of anything I drank in my childhood.
+While nostalgia was a positive factor throughout this ranking, and many of the drinks reminded me of days past, I found Raspberry Nectarine unique, which was impressive.
+I've tried a lot of sparkling water flavors in my day, and it takes a lot to wow me with a flavor I've never tasted before.
+This one does just that.

 It's a sophisticated, yet approachable, flavor.
-With berry and stone-fruit notes perfectly in harmony, this tastes like laying in a field in the green grass, blinking up at a cornflower-blue sky.
-I've never done that (sounds itchy), but you get the point — saturated, semi-sweet, pastoral.
+With berry and stone fruit notes in perfect harmony, this Raspberry Nectarine tastes like laying in a field of green grass, blinking up at a cornflower blue sky — it's saturated, semi-sweet, pastoral.
 If my poetry isn't doing the job, maybe this will: My housemate, who vocally detests unsweetened flavored sparkling waters, tried this and said, "Wow.
 This is really good."
 Told you.
 So, whether guzzled as-is or in a fruity martini with citrus bitters, you can't go wrong with the contents of this can.

 Methodology